redBorder/redborder-hub-satellite/README.md

 # Redborder Observability Platform (Hub & Satellite)

 This repository provides a standard, secure, production-grade Go implementation of a decentralized Hub-and-Spoke Agent model designed for remote network observability.
-It leverages outbound WebSocket connections to bypass remote NAT and firewall constraints, dispatching predefined monitoring tasks (e.g. Ping and SNMPWalk) using JSON-RPC 2.0 payloads.
+It leverages outbound WebSocket connections to bypass remote NAT and firewall constraints, dispatching predefined monitoring tasks (e.g. Ping and SNMPWalk) using JSON-RPC 2.0 payloads

 ---